alonsoir/IfRemovingARealUseCase/Post.md

 ### 3 - Create a common signature to extract the chain item
 With another intermediate step, we are going to simplify again the code.
 The purpose here is to obtain a common signature for all the conditions we have just extracted.
-As this part is more domain oriented I am not diving into the details.
+As this part is more domain oriented, I am not diving into the details.
 Just notice the three main modifications:
-* the `Order` passed into some conditions has the same data as the `Flight`, so we remove the `Order` class in favour of the `Flight` class.
+* the `Order` has the same information as the `Flight` for our case, so we remove the `Order` class in favour of the `Flight` class.
-* keep only one date, which is our threshold date, by playing a bit with `isAfter()` and `isBefore()`.
+* Keep only one date, which is our threshold date, by playing a bit with `isAfter()` and `isBefore()`.
-* move some operations from the `HandBaggageInformationFactory` class to the `Flight` one, which is more domain oriented. ([Source code](https://github.com/bonfa/IfRemovingARealUseCase/blob/7936f7daf9d01d4139b0fcda9980078978009d7a/src/main/java/it/fbonfadelli/hand_baggage/HandBaggageInformationFactory.java))
+* Move some operations from the `HandBaggageInformationFactory` class to the `Flight` one, which is more domain oriented. ([Source code](https://github.com/bonfa/IfRemovingARealUseCase/blob/7936f7daf9d01d4139b0fcda9980078978009d7a/src/main/java/it/fbonfadelli/hand_baggage/HandBaggageInformationFactory.java))

 So, after these operations the code looks like
 ```java
 public class HandBaggageInformationFactory {